quaderno/quaderno-developers/source/includes/_quaderno_js.md

 `country`          | ISO 3166-1 alpha-2
 `businessNumber`   | A valid business number.
 Supported values are: EU VAT numbers, ABN, and NZBN.
 `coupon`           | A valid Stripe subscription percent off discount coupon mapped in your [Quaderno account](https://quadernoapp.com/coupons).
+`redirectUrl`      | URL to which redirect your customers after finishing the checkout process in PayPal.
+Mandatory if `gateway` value is set to `paypal`.

 ### init( publishableKey, productId [, options] )